Subscribe (free) on Apple Podcasts, Google Podcasts, Android, RSS or by email.

 “You would think having these fantastic new drugs would be like flipping a switch - we can now identify the people who are infected and treat them.
 But it’s actually very spotty, depending on the country, cost, and the health care system - and how those vary between countries and even within a country.”

-“I make a plea for curiosity-driven research because we never really know when insights gain from that will come in handy!”
+“I make a plea for curiosity-driven research because we never really know when insights gained from that will come in handy!”

 Links for This Episode